manhit96/Android-Spoof/README.md

 - PlayIntegrityFix
 - TrickyStore

-## License & Usage
+## License

-This project is proprietary and confidential.
-All rights reserved.
-- Not for public distribution or open-source release
-- Authorized access and usage only
-- For research and educational purposes only
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License means you can freely use, modify, distribute, and sell your own products that incorporate our code, as long as you include the original copyright and license notice in any copy of the software/source code.